 I am hard of hearing or speech impaired.
 Can I get legal advice?

 If you are deaf, hard of hearing, or speech impaired you may be able to contact us using an application such as the NGT Lite Text Relay app.
 If you are using the NGT Lite App dial 18001 followed by our advice line number.
+This will enable a Text Relay Assistant (TRA) to join into the call and relay the information for you to us.
 You can find out more information about the NGT Lite app at www.ngts.org.uk or you can email NGT at email@example.com.

 Can you advise me in another language?